orstavik/JoiComponents/book/chapter7_style/partyStyle/Pattern_styleCallback.md

    `list-style` is a good example.
 Then we get to work with our favorite beast, the `<ol>` list.
    Super!

-2. find out which table CSS property is reused in a strange way.
-   `display: table` and `table-layout: something`. auch.

 3. make an example of the spillover effect.